nwaughachukwuma/ws-reqonet/README.md

 Type: `object`

-#### maxReconnectAttempts

-Type: `number`\
-Default: 5

-Number of times it attempts to reconnect within a retry

 #### maxRetryAttempts

+The maximum number of retries - how many attempts at reconnecting

 Type: `number`\
 Default: 5

-The maximum number of retries - how many attempts at reconnecting

 #### queueMessage

+Whether to store 'send' data when the connection is broken, which is to be relayed when connection is restored.

 Type: `boolean`\
 Default: true

-Whether to store 'send' data when the connection is broken, which is to be relayed when connection is restored.

 #### disableReconnect

+Whether to disable reconnection

 Type: `boolean`\
 Default: false

-Whether to disable reconnection

 #### debug

+Whether to run in debug mode which enables logging to dev tools

 Type: `boolean`\
 Default: false

-Whether to run in debug mode which enables logging to dev tools

 ### events